Shohimardon: Tourism

 The tourist season is from June to September.
-Season creates jobs for hundreds of locals.
+The season creates jobs for hundreds of locals.
 Seasonal restaurants, hotels, stores, souvenir shops open to service tourists.

-Medical tourism is the another prospect for Shohimardon for its fresh air, clear nature and water.
+Medical tourism is another prospect for Shohimardon for its fresh air, clean nature and water.

 Labour migration

-High rate of unemployment in exclave's villages results in fleeing to mainland Uzbekistan or foreign countries.
-Most youth men travels to Russia for labour immigration.
-Fergana is the first location inside of Uzbekistan.
+A high rate of unemployment in the exclave's villages results in fleeing to mainland Uzbekistan or foreign countries.
+Most young men travel to Russia for labour immigration.
+Fergana is the closest location inside of Uzbekistan.

 Energy

-Shohimardon is rich to hydroelectric energy recources.
-Rivers that flow through high mountains are great potential to build small hydroelectric power stations.
+Shohimardon is rich in hydroelectric energy resources.
+Rivers that flow through high mountains have great potential to build small hydroelectric power stations.

-Uzbekhydroenergo and the Hydro4U consortium receive a €1 million buyout for the purchase of equipment for a new hydroelectric power station.
+Uzbekhydroenergo and the Hydro4U consortium received a €1 million buyout for the purchase of equipment for a new hydroelectric power station.
 The parties signed the agreement on June 21, 2022, at the annual meeting of the participants of the Hydro4U small power plant construction project.
 The projected small hydroelectric power station has capacity of 2.2 MW near the village of Shakhimardan.

 The power plant, after launching in 2023, will annually generate 12.8 million kWh of electricity.
 The project to supply 2,100 households with a population of 7,000 also includes additional capacity for production.

 The implementation of the project is estimated at 2 million euros.
 Of these, half will be allocated by the EU in the form of a grant for the purchase of technological equipment.
 Another 12 billion soums came from the Uzbek side.

 Uzbekhydroenergo has also negotiated a micro hydropower stand with the Austrian company Global Hydro.
 It is noted that the installation of block-modular systems can reduce construction costs by about 500 thousand euros.